-Viewers can see task information, but can't request or execute tasks.
+- Viewers can see task/runbook information, but can't request or execute tasks/runbooks.

-Requesters have all the permission of viewers, and can also request tasks.
+- Requesters have all the permission of viewers, and can also request tasks/runbooks.

-Executers have all the permissions of requesters, and can also execute tasks and others' requests.
+- Executers have all the permissions of requesters, and can also execute tasks/runbooks and others' requests.

-Admins have full access to the task, and can change task configurations and permissions.
+- Admins have full access to the task/runbook, and can change configurations and permissions.

-Runs can have granular permissions as well, controlling who can view it.
-When a run is created, it inherits permissions from the task:
+When executed, tasks and runbooks produce runs and sessions, respectively, and these can have granular permissions assigned.
+When a run/session is created, it inherits permissions from the task/runbook:

-- If a task was team-accessible, the run will be team-accessible as well
+- If a task/runbook was team-accessible, the run/session will be team-accessible as well

-If a task had granular permissions, the run is accessible to whoever executed the run, whoever requested the run (if any), and all reviewers who were asked to approve the run (if any).
+- If a task/runbook had granular permissions, the run/session is accessible to whoever executed the run, whoever requested the run (if any), and all reviewers who were asked to approve the run (if any).

-This is helpful if you have a locked-down task but want to selectively share the run output with specific users or groups:
+This is helpful if you have a locked-down task or runbook but want to selectively share the run or session output with specific users or groups:

 The Requester role allows for a balance between safety and access.
-For a given task, a Requester can find that task in Airplane, fill out the parameters, but instead of running the task directly, it must then get approved by an Executer or Admin.
+For a given task or runbook, a Requester can find that task in Airplane, fill out the parameters, but instead of running it directly, the task/runbook must then get approved by an Executer or Admin.
 The "Requests" page in the top navbar shows you a list of requests that you've sent as well as those from your teammates that require your approval: